thisendout/apollo/README.md

  * https://elithrar.github.io/article/custom-handlers-avoiding-globals/
  * http://www.jerf.org/iri/post/2929

+# Changelog

+ * v2.0.0 - Pending
+ ** Updated to use stdlib `context` in go 1.7+.
+Use v1.0.0 for projects utilizing `golang.org/x/net/context`.
-Apollo was originally hosted at [cyclopsci/apollo](https://github.com/cyclopsci/apollo), which is now a fork of this repo.
+ ** Repository transferred from [cyclopsci/apollo](https://github.com/cyclopsci/apollo), which is now a fork of this repo.

+ * v1.0.0
+ ** Initial release with chaining for golang.org/x/net/context

 # Usage